 - Refresh the page.
-If “t.js” does not show in your network activity, that means the VID script is not installed on your page.
+If “t.gif” does not show in your network activity, that means the VID script is not installed or firing correctly on your page.

 - By nature, gated pages tend to receive less traffic because of completion requirements.
 For example, a type of goal/task first (click, form fill, etc).
 If your goal is to retarget gated pages, please understand that your tactics' performance will likely fall short of a tactic that targets un-gated pages.

 7. Ensure your Total and Daily budgets are set accordingly.

 - The number of impressions realized on your tactics often has a direct correlation to the budgets you set for them.
 If you consistently hit your daily budget but would like to get more impressions out of your tactic, we recommend raising your daily budget.
 If you hit your tactics' total budget and would like your tactic to keep running, we suggest raising your total budget.

 If your tactics are underspending toward their daily budget, there are two options to address this: